Choosing an after-school activity for your child

 It's worth spending a little time to get to the bottom of the issue.
 Your child might not realize that you can speak to the teacher or coach and possibly resolve the conflict.

-All in all, activities should engage your child in a positive way, whether they are trying a sport, music, or a class meant to help them develop skills.
+All in all, after-school activities should engage your child in a positive way, whether they are trying a sport, music or a class meant to help them develop skills.
 If they can discover a passion in the process, then you've struck gold.
 Keep your expectations realistic and age-appropriate remember that you may need to try a few different types of activities before you find one that really works for your child (and for you).

 Shoshana Dayanim, PhD, is a developmental psychologist.
 She has written articles guiding parents to local age-appropriate activities and for research psychology journals.